Customization APIs

 Note: If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-The following table lists the fields whose values are defined in the saved filter JSON that is passed in the request body:
+The table below lists the fields with values defined in the saved filter JSON included in the request body:

 Parameter Structure Type Description

-Note: For more information on a parameter in the table above, refer to the topic on the structure to which the parameter belongs.
+Note: For detailed information on a parameter in the table above, refer to the topic discussing the structure to which the parameter belongs.

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Saved Filter Create method includes the following elements:

-Note: For a description of the JSON name:value pairs in the returned filter object see Saved Filter JSON.
+Note: For details of the JSON name/value pairs in the returned filter object, see Saved Filter JSON.

 top | section